 2003 | The Healing Process | 3 Phases

-Creating this 3-dimensional series helped me understand and deal with my own process of healing after a loved has passed.
+Creating this 3-dimensional series helped me understand and deal with my own process of healing after a loved one has passed.

 My three healing phases and sculptural images share the same titles: